ZephyrJung/GoStudy/Fundamentals of concurrent programming.md

 ```

-In most cases it’s easy to figure out what caused a deadlockin a Go program and then it’s just a matter of fixing the bug.
+In most cases it’s easy to figure out what caused a deadlock in a Go program and then it’s just a matter of fixing the bug.

 ## 5. Data races